nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 4. DevEnable edits the deadline of the project in the list.
 5. DevEnable saves the new list to storage.
     Use case ends.

+**Extensions**

+* 3a.
+The user types in an invalid command.
+    * 3a1.
+DevEnable displays an error message with the correct usage.
+      Use case resumes at Step 3.
+* 3b.
+DevEnable detects that the project ID does not exist in the list.
+    * 3b1.
+DevEnable displays an error message that the project does not exist.
+      Use case ends.
+* 3c.
+DevEnable detects that the project does not have a deadline.
+    * 3c1.
+DevEnable displays an error message that there is no deadline.
+      Use case ends.
+* 3d.
+DevEnable detects that the deadline is not in the correct format.
+    * 3d1.
+DevEnable displays an error message with the required format.
+      Use case ends.

 **Use case: UC10 - View list of commands**